 Weary of the legislature's failure to enact toxic waste cleanup measures, the League and other environmental groups took matters into their own hands with Initiative 97, a tough stand on cleaning up toxic waste sites by taxing the generators of pollutants to establish a Superfund.
 Pressured by the big corporations, the legislature enacted a similar, but less stringent, law in a special session, and called it 97B.
-In November 1988, the voters were given an opportunity to choose between the two measures.
-I-97 became law.
-In 2001 LWVWA joined with nineteen other groups in the filing of an amicus brief in support of the Dept. of Ecology in the case of Department of Ecology v.
+In November 1988, the voters were given an opportunity to choose between the two measures, and I-97 became law.
+In 2001 LWVWA joined nineteen other groups in filing an amicus brief in support of the Department of Ecology in the case of Department of Ecology v.
 Asarco.
-This case involved a challenge to the state's Model Toxics Control Act that sought to weaken and eliminate its key provisions.
-A decision is pending in this case.
+This case involved a challenge to the state's Model Toxics Control Act that sought to weaken and eliminate its key provisions. .
+In 2002 the State Supreme Court decided against the challenge and allowed Ecology to assign the cost of cleanup to Asarco.

 The League's position on solid waste management as stated in 1972 foreshadowed the legislative action that followed 17 years later.
 The Waste Not Washington Act became law in April 1989, with much bipartisan support, following two years of work by the Joint Select Committee on Preferred Solid Waste Management.
-The priorities for solid waste management were listed as follows: 1) waste reduction; 2) recycling, with source separation or recyclable materials as method, the preferred both economically environmentally; 3) energy recovery, incineration, landfilling of separated waste; and 4) energy recovery, incineration, or landfilling of mixed wastes.
+The priorities for solid waste management were listed as follows: 1) waste reduction; 2) recycling, with source separation or recyclable materials as the preferred method, both economically and environmentally; 3) energy recovery, incineration, or landfilling of separated waste; and 4) energy recovery, incineration, or landfilling of mixed wastes.
 A state goal of 50% recycling rate by 1995 was set.
 County governments were given increased authority in handling the waste streams.
 Local cities and counties are to set up waste management programs in accordance with guidelines developed by the Department of Ecology.
 Markets for recyclables are to be developed, as are uniform policies for governmental purchase of recyclables, packaging standards and the use of recycled materials in manufactured products.
 Education of the public, especially school children is an important element in the program.